 Luna Community College (LCC) is the only community college in northeastern New Mexico.
-LCC is located in the lower slopes of the majestic Sangre de Cristo Mountain Range overlooking the city of Las Vegas, New Mexico.
+LCC is located on the lower slopes of the majestic Sangre de Cristo Mountain Range overlooking the city of Las Vegas, New Mexico.
 LCC enjoys an outstanding reputation for its caliber of facilities, teaching methods, curricula, and dedication to excellence.

 LCC has satellite centers in northeastern New Mexico towns of Santa Rosa and Springer.
 In addition, the college also has a site in Mora.
 These satellites, in addition to the main campus, serve participants of the Springer Municipal Schools, Maxwell Municipal Schools, and Santa Rosa Consolidated Schools, which are within Colfax and Guadalupe counties.
 LCC also has a presence in Pecos and Wagon Mound schools.

 All campuses are administered and supervised by LCC and governed by an elected Board of Trustees from the service area.
-Programs may be offered in any community of the service area where need is demonstrated.
+Programs may be offered in any community of the service area where a need is demonstrated.

 The college derives its name from Maximiliano Luna, who was Speaker of the House of Representatives for the Territory of New Mexico in 1899.
 Luna was also a Captain of the Rough Riders, U.S. Voluntary Cavalry, and a First Lieutenant of the 34th U.S. Volunteer Infantry.
 Many of the Rough Riders, a mounted cavalry unit that fought in Cuba during the Spanish American War, were recruited in Las Vegas.
 In 1929, the popular training site for the New Mexico National Guard on the outskirts of Las Vegas was renamed Camp Luna after the leader who died in the Philippines in 1899.